anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Change your thoughts and you change your world.
+Quote: When you come to the end of your rope, tie a knot and hang on.

-By: Norman Vincent Peale
+By: Franklin D. Roosevelt